Common raven: Mythology

-In Tlingit and Haida cultures, Raven was both a trickster and creator god.
+In the Tlingit and Haida cultures, Raven was both a trickster and creator god.
 Related beliefs are widespread among the peoples of Siberia and northeastern Asia.
 The Kamchatka Peninsula, for example, was supposed to have been created by the raven god Kutkh.
 There are several references to common ravens in the Old Testament of the Bible and it is an aspect of Mahakala in Bhutanese mythology.

 In Norse mythology, Huginn (from the Old Norse for "thought") and Muninn (from the Old Norse for "memory" or "mind") are a pair of ravens that fly all over the world of humans, Midgard, and bring the god Odin information.
-Additionally among the Norse, raven banner standards were carried by such figures as the Jarls of Orkney, King Cnut the Great of England, Norway and Denmark, and Harald Hardrada.
+Additionally, among the Norse, raven banner standards were carried by such figures as the Jarls of Orkney, King Cnut the Great of England, Norway, and Denmark, and Harald Hardrada.

 In the British Isles, ravens also were symbolic to the Celts.
 In Irish mythology, the goddess Morrígan alighted on the hero Cú Chulainn's shoulder in the form of a raven after his death.
-In Welsh mythology they were associated with the Welsh god Bran the Blessed, whose name translates to "raven."
-According to the Mabinogion, Bran's head was buried in the White Hill of London as a talisman against invasion.
+In Welsh mythology they were associated with the Welsh god Brân the Blessed, whose name translates to "raven" and "crow".
+According to the Mabinogion, Brân's head was buried in the White Hill of London as a talisman against invasion.

 A legend developed that England would not fall to a foreign invader as long as there were ravens at the Tower of London; although this is often thought to be an ancient belief, the official Tower of London historian, Geoff Parnell, believes that this is actually a romantic Victorian invention.

 In the Jewish, Christian and Islamic traditions, the raven was the first animal to be released from Noah's Ark.
 "So it came to pass, at the end of forty days, that Noah opened the window of the ark which he had made.
 Then he sent out a raven, which kept going to and fro until the waters had dried up from the earth.
 He also sent out from himself a dove, to see if the waters had receded from the face of the ground."
 The raven is mentioned 12 times in the Bible.
 In the New Testament Jesus tells a parable using the raven to show how people should rely on God for their needs and not riches (Luke 12:24).
 The raven is also mentioned in the Quran at the story of Cain and Abel.
 Adam's firstborn son Cain kills his brother Abel, but he does not know what to do with the corpse: "Then Allah sent a raven scratching up the ground, to show him how to hide his brother's naked corpse.
 He said: Woe unto me!
 Am I not able to be as this raven and so hide my brother's naked corpse?
 And he became repentant."